 Sean joined Democracy Fund in 2016 bringing extensive experience in politics, government, and advocacy having worked on local campaigns and on Capitol Hill.
-Most recently he worked in the Campaigns & Elections office of the National Education Association, where he coordinated staff and volunteers on the ground in crucial primary states like New Hampshire and Iowa and served as a point of contact between the NEA and presidential campaigns throughout endorsement selection proceedings.
-Other areas of focus during his time at the NEA included conducting research about NEA programs, developing databases to record data about members and their political activity, and monitoring education-related legislation and executive actions.
-He has interned in two different Congressional offices during his time in D.C., in addition to several roles in local government and on campaigns in his home state of Pennsylvania.
+Most recently he worked in the Campaigns & Elections office of the National Education Association, where he coordinated staff and volunteers on the ground in crucial primary states and served as a point of contact between the NEA and presidential campaigns throughout endorsement selection proceedings.
+Other areas of focus included research to inform legislative report cards, and monitoring education-related legislation and executive actions.
+He previously worked in two different Congressional offices, in addition to several roles in local government and on campaigns in his home state of Pennsylvania.

 Sean graduated magna cum laude from The George Washington University with a B.A. in political communication and American history.